nafc-assess/NAFOdown/README.md

 #### `01_body.Rmd`, `02_references.Rmd`, etc.

 These are the .Rmd files for each section of the report.
-These files will hold all the markdown text and R code needed to produce the document.
-Note that the SCR template includes a series of .Rmd files (`01_body.Rmd`, `02_references.Rmd`, and `03_appendix.Rmd`), as these reports can be extensive, while the STACFIS template is simpler and only includes a `body.Rmd` file.
+These files will hold all the markdown text and R code (e.g. tables and figures) needed to produce the document.
+Note that the SCR template includes a series of .Rmd files (`01_body.Rmd`, `02_references.Rmd`, and `03_appendix.Rmd`), as these reports can be extensive, while the STACFIS and SCS templates are simpler and only includes a `body.Rmd` file.

 #### `_bookdown.yml`